winstonjay/digitalcitizens/_posts/2018-04-12-data-politics-and-democracy-part-2.md

 ## Approach
 Approximately 500,000 tweets were collected using Twitters [streaming API ](https://developer.twitter.com/en/docs/tweets/filter-realtime/overview) between the 20th and the 23rd of March 2018, filtering for the query terms `Facebook` and `Cambridge Anaylitica`.
 This was just after the Guardian’s [initial story](https://www.theguardian.com/news/2018/mar/17/data-war-whistleblower-christopher-wylie-faceook-nix-bannon-trump?CMP=twt_gu) was released and was gaining traction across social and broadcast media.
-Along with counting hashtag frequencies, and word co-occurrences, visualisations generated from word embedding’s will be used to form a distant reading of the semantic relationships within the dataset.
+Along with counting hashtag frequencies, and word co-occurrences, visualisations generated from word embeddings will be used to form a distant reading of the semantic relationships within the dataset.
 This experimentation provides a contextual overview of the response to help identify specific attributes for moving forward.

-### Word embedding’s
+### Word embeddings
 Vector representations of words, or [vector space models]( https://en.wikipedia.org/wiki/Vector_space_model), aim to map the semantic similarity of words in continuous vector space.
 This has advantages over the more traditional bag-of-words model as it provides denser representations of terms.
 Instead of treating individual terms as unique identifiers, we can embed contextual information within them.
 For example, the similarities cats and kittens do and don’t have.
-These come in two essential styles, count based and neural embedding’s.
+These come in two essential styles, count based and neural embeddings.
 Within this investigation they will be used to compare related terms within the dataset.

 <img src="{{ static_path }}/dataspace.jpg"/>

-The intuitions behind word embedding’s depend on the [distributional hypothesis]( https://en.wikipedia.org/wiki/Distributional_semantics#Distributional_Hypothesis), which implies that semantically similar words occur in similar contexts.
+The intuitions behind word embeddings depend on the [distributional hypothesis]( https://en.wikipedia.org/wiki/Distributional_semantics#Distributional_Hypothesis), which implies that semantically similar words occur in similar contexts.
 As J.R.
 Firth summarises *’you shall know word by the company it keeps’* (1957; cited in Jurafsky, D. and James, M. 2009. p692).

 Though definition of what constitutes a context can vary, in this article it will be employed in two distinct ways.
 One will assume context is created by a window of neighbouring words, for instance 2 either side.
 This will be used to build a neural model.
 The other will assume all words within a Tweet have a shared context and shall be used to measure co-occurrence in a count based manor.

 **Count based methods**

 For my own notes, an illustrative example is given.
 This example is slight variation on that provided in Grefenstette, E. 2017.
-The technique used in vector representations shown here also forms the basis for neural embedding’s described later.
+The technique used in vector representations shown here also forms the basis for neural embeddings described later.

 $$